 Rather, our cultural obsession with these technologies is having huge effects on our lives that we usually hardly even notice.
 They shape the ways that we do things – and don’t do things satisfactorily – in subconscious ways that we don’t even recognise.

 This is what Harris’s Center for Humane Technology is seeking to rectify, by putting all of the information and evidence in one place.
 I want to pick out three themes.

 The evidence that Harris collates suggests that smartphones and digital technologies are fundamentally reducing our ability to pay attention.
 We can’t concentrate or bring ourselves to stop getting distracted, as these technologies are literally designed to keep your attention.

-We have therefore reached a point at which, according to Harris’s Center, at least half of us feel the need to respond immediately to messages.
+We have therefore reached a point at which, according to Harris’s Center, at least half of us feel the need to respond to messages immediately.
 At which we look at notifications within only a couple of minutes – at most.
 And at which there is evidence that multitasking with social media diminishes the performance of our memory.

 Technology and Our Mental Health.